| | CIRRUS Monthly Proficiency

 Ever hear that a CIRRUS Lands Flat?
 Check out

-A CIRRUS Lands like every other tricylce airplane.
+the attitude and profile below: A CIRRUS Lands like every other tricylce airplane.
 Check out:

-- Common landing errors include improper
+Common landing errors include improper

 power settings, excess airspeed, improper pitch angle and too-rapid